abend0c1/jam/README.md

       Generally, it's better to have column headings in the table file because the file then becomes self-documenting.

-   - An alternative to accessing tabular data by row number is to use the `..map` verb to map the data by key.
-When you map tabular data the value in column 1 is assumed to be a unique key for that row, and each column can be referenced by that row's key by using `[column.key]`.
+   - The `..map` verb allows you to access tabular data by key.
+      The value in column 1 is the unique key for that row, and each column can be referenced by that row's key by using `[column.key]`.

       For example, using the above table again, the key column is "userid" and the other columns are indexed by userid.
-You can now access U002's details by name:
+You can now access U002's details by userid:

           ..map my.user.list
           U002's name is [name.U002] and phone is [phone.U002]
           The number of rows in this table is [userid.0]

       and the output will still be:

           U002's name is Don Quixote and phone is 555-2222 The number of rows in this table is 3

 1. JAM can transform some simple JAM statements into more complex JCL fragments.
 This provides a